 Sivanath Sastri College, being affiliated to the University of Calcutta, follows the guidelines provided by University.
-Since this year, CBCS has been introduced for B.Com only, whereas the Annual system (111) prevails for B.A./ B.Sc. students.
+Since this year, CBCS has been introduced for B.Com only, whereas the Annual system (111) prevails for B.A./B.Sc. students.
 Following the norms of CBCS, Commerce department has taken Internal Assessment for Semester 1 and Semester 2 students in November, 2017 and May 2018 respectively.
-For B.A./ B.Sc. students, Mid-term tests and Selection Test are compulsory.
+For B.A./B.Sc. students, Mid-term tests and Selection Test are compulsory.
 Besides this, class tests are conducted in every department so that the students can be acquainted with the university question pattern and can perform well in the university level examination.
-Some departments have also focussed on assignments some also have conducted group discussions in and adhered for conduct of Evamination and other related matter
+Some departments have also focussed on assignments some also have conducted group discussions in the classroom.

-2.5.3 - Academic calendar prepared and adhered for conduct of Examination and other related matters (250 words)

-At the beginning of each year, Academic Calendar is prepared by the college and also by each department.
+- 2.5.3 Academic calendar prepared and adhered for conduct of Examination and other related matters (250 words) - At the beginning of each year, Academic Calendar is prepared by the college and also by each department.
 While preparing Academic Calendar, the college follows guidelines and Academic Calendar prepared by the University of Calcutta.
 As CBCS has been introduced for B.Com in 2017-18 Academic year, the department of Commerce has prepared their academic calendar accordingly.
 Academic Calendar of B.Com. relevant for Semester 1 and Semester II students, incorporates the tentative schedule of Internal Examination for Semester 1 and 2 students along with the distribution of syllabus among the teachers.
-A part of Academic Calendar prepared by the Department of Commerce is also applicable for B. Com Part II and Part -III Honours students under the existing Annual departmental teachers.

-(111) system, whereas the entire Academic calendar for B.A. / B.Sc.
-Honours and General Programme is based on 111 system. • All the Academic calendars under

-Annual system include the tentative schedule of Midterm test and Selection test along with the distribution of syllabus among http://sivanathsastricollege.org/co-pso-po/
+A part of Academic Calendar prepared by the Department of Commerce is also applicable for B. Com Part II and Part -III Honours students under the existing Annual (111) system, whereas the entire Academic calendar for B.A. / B.Sc.
+Honours and General Programme is based on 111 system.
+All the Academic calendars under Annual system include the tentative schedule of Midterm test and Selection test along with the distribution of syllabus among departmental teachers.